 Kuching is a perfect city to enjoy on foot.
 Walk the streets and alleys learning about the history of Sarawak and its multicultural influences.
 Visit Fort Margherita, the Brooke Gallery, Chinese, Indian, and British colonial landmarks.
 In the late afternoon you’ll head to the Santubong River for a mangrove sunset cruise.
 Look for Irrawaddy dolphins, proboscis monkeys, and crocodiles.
 After the sun sets, watch fireflies light up the trees.

-International flights tend to cost between £500 and £800 return – do ask us for advice.
-Alternatively we can book the flights for you but a booking fee may apply.
+International flights tend to cost between £700 and £900 return – do ask us for advice.
+Alternatively we can book the flights for you but a booking fee will apply.